- Ages 4+

 Yes, Royal Engineers Museum is wheelchair friendly and has accessible toilets.

-Royal Engineers Museum has not told us if they are fully pushchair friendly.
+No, Royal Engineers Museum have stated they are not pushchair friendly.

 Royal Engineers Museum has not told us if they are dog friendly.